usemytools/Docs/en/smart-gate-controller/getting-started/installation.md

 * Now access your device from assigned static address [http://192.168.10.10/](http://192.168.10.10/

-### Step 3 - Configure the device with your tank settings ###
+### Step 3 - Configure the device with your electric gate settings ###

   * Access your device from assigned static address [http://192.168.10.10/](http://192.168.10.10/
   * Go to device configure under `Settings` menu
-  * Setup the device with your tank configurations like
+  * Setup the device with your electric gate configurations like
-    * Tank Height
+    * Gate Name
-    * Tank Full Threshold Limit
+    * Gate Notification
-    * Tank Empty Threshold Limit
+    * Gate Electric Press Time